Shipping non-temperature-sensitive medical devices globally requires careful planning and logistics. These products must move through;

 This guide will help you understand how to ship these medical products safely, compliantly, and efficiently across borders.

-Non-temperature-sensitive medical devices are healthcare products that do not need cold-chain transport or climate-controlled storage.
-They remain stable at normal room temperatures.
+Non-temperature-sensitive medical devices are healthcare products that do not require cold-chain transport and remain stable at room temperature.

 Such as scalpels, scissors, and forceps used in operating rooms daily